makyo/writing/work/inner-demons/outline.md

     * Haunting starts to pick up with actual occurrences at home - smell of smoke, phantom touches, etc, difficult for painfully rational dad
     * Start searching for new house, no one is happy here for more obvious reasons than it being new.
 * Act 3
-    * Kid goes missing for dinner, then further - 3am
+    * Justin goes missing for dinner
     * The story of getting to the son with the daughter - the tribulations of making it out of the relative safety of the home to the abandoned house next door
         * passing through 'gates' to reach him
             1. Fear